toddcf/toddcf-author/README.md

 - Add author photo.
 - Link to EXPENDABLE website.
 - Stylize all anchor links.
+  - Font Weight
+  - Underline
+  - Color
 - Make mobile responsive.

 ### Novels

+- Fix hover link for testimonial citations.
+(Underline appears, then drops 1px.)
 - Make mobile responsive.
   - Note: Remove animation delays for TESTIMONIALS for media queries where these divs are stacked in a column.

 ### Short Stories

+- Fix hover link for testimonial citations.
+(Underline appears, then drops 1px.)
+Only Jon's does not do this for some reason.
 - Make mobile responsive.

 ### All